Ditadura Nacional: , 1926–1928

-Ditadura Nacional, 1928–1933
+, 1928–1933

-In February 1928, the Commission for the Propaganda of the Dictatorship (Comissão de Propaganda da Ditadura) was created.
+In February 1928, the Propaganda Commission of the Dictatorship (Comissão de Propaganda da Ditadura) was created.
 The Police of Information of Porto and Lisbon were merged on 17 March.
 Carmona organized a Presidential election on 25 March 1928, in which he was the only candidate.
 He was duly "elected" for a five-year term as president.
 On 18 April he appointed José Vicente de Freitas as the new Prime Minister.
 Antonio de Oliveira Salazar was appointed Minister of Finance for the second time on 26 April.
 The new government came to an agreement with the Catholic Church, known as the Acordo Missionário (Missionary Agreement), giving the church special status in Portugal's colonies.
 The government also closed the main offices of the Portuguese Communist Party, which was reorganised the following year under Bento Gonçalves, with the creation of a net of clandestine cells to avoid the wave of detentions, reflecting the party's new illegal status.
 Later that year there was another failed Republican revolutionary attempt against the government.

 The conflicts between the military officers and the National Catholic wing represented by Salazar increased to a point where the entire Freitas government resigned on 8 July 1929, with only Salazar keeping his ministerial post in the new cabinet of Artur Ivens Ferraz.
 Salazar's influence began to grow at the expense of military officers who gradually lost their political power, with Roman Catholic religious institutes again permitted in Portugal.
 On 21 January 1930, after a conflict with Salazar, Ferraz was replaced by General Domingos Oliveira, who allowed Salazar to play an ever increasing role in the nation's finances and politics.
 The Acto Colonial (Colonial Act) was published, defining the status of Portuguese colonies (Portuguese Angola, Cabinda, Portuguese Cape Verde, Portuguese Guinea, Portuguese São Tomé and Príncipe, Portuguese Mozambique, Portuguese India, Portuguese Timor and Portuguese Macau), and the fundamental principles of the new regime were presented by Salazar on the 4th anniversary of the May 28 Revolution.

 By 1930 the military dictatorship had stabilized Portugal and the national leadership and state functionaries began to think about the future.
 The overarching question was "In what form was the dictatorship to continue?".
 The answer was provided by Salazar, who became Prime Minister on 5 July 1932 and in 1933 reorganized the regime as the Estado Novo.
-A new Constitution was approved in a referendum, defining Portugal as a Corporative, Single Party and Multi-continental country (in Europe, Africa, Asia and Oceania).
-The single party was the União Nacional (National Union), and a new labour code, the Estatuto do Trabalho Nacional (Code of National Labour), prohibited all free trade unions.
-Salazar's new regime brought in a system of censorship, and also created a political police force, the PVDE (Polícia de Vigilância e de Defesa do Estado; State Defense and Vigilance Police).
+A new Constitution was approved in a referendum, defining Portugal as a single-party corporative republic and multi-continental country (in Europe, Africa, Asia and Oceania).
+The single party was the National Union (União Nacional) and a new labour code, the Estatuto do Trabalho Nacional (Code of National Labour), prohibited all free trade unions.
+Salazar's new regime institutionalized the system of censorship, and also created a political police force, the PVDE (Polícia de Vigilância e de Defesa do Estado; State Defense and Vigilance Police).